joao-frohlich/cpython/Doc/library/grp.rst

 This module provides access to the Unix group database.
 It is available on all Unix versions.

-.. availability:: Unix, not WASI, not iOS.
+.. availability:: Unix, not Emscripten, not WASI.

 Group database entries are reported as a tuple-like object, whose attributes correspond to the members of the ``group`` structure (Attribute field below, see